patriciacvitor/patriciacvitor/README.md

 #### I'm a Mathematician and Web Developer who has many different interests.

 - I'm Brazilian and I live in Campinas, São Paulo.
-- I’m currently learning almost everything.
+- I’m currently pursuing a bachelor's degree in Applied and Computational Mathematics.
+- I love learning and reading about many different subjects.

   <br>